sourisooo/Phazer---Dungeon-Fantasy-Quest/README.txt

 Adding new game style:
 - Bared Hands:
-Allow 2 extras opportunies to act (total of 4 attack round against 1/2 for others) Give a garantees extra turn attack round
-Increase the speed level by 30
+Allow 2 extras opportunies to act (total of 4 attack round against 1/2 for others) Give a garantees extra turn attack round (Minimun 2 attack rounds per turn) Increase the speed level by 30
 More tanky than other style with more chance to prock perfect strike (4 perfects strike at maximum occurence vs 2 for others) Good damage scaling with the enemy power having the best perfect strike occurence (perfect strike provide imnunities damage for one round while doing damage)